 You have no reason to be coy at this point.
 Call the person you want to hire and outline the details about pay, benefits and anything extra.
 If you don't have these details nailed down yet, you're not ready to make the offer.
 Most small businesses make verbal job offers by phone, then follow up with an official letter.
-Making the offer by phone rather than waiting to get the candidate back into your office avoids letting too much time elapse between the interview and the offer.
+Making the offer by phone rather than waiting to get the candidate back into your office helps you avoid letting too much time elapse between the interview and the offer.

-Set a deadline
+4. Set a deadline for a decision

 Give candidates a reasonable amount of time to decide whether to accept the job offer.
 What's reasonable generally depends on the type of job.
 The time frame for an entry-level job may be a few days, but for a mid- or senior-level candidate in a competitive market, or for a position that involves relocation, a week isn't excessive.